MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-dotnet-sdk.md

 - **resource-group-name**: The name of the resource group you want to use.
 The script creates a new resource group if it doesn't exist.
 - **server-name**: The name of the Azure database flexible server instance that you created before

 You can also delete the resource group created through the Portal, CLI or PowerShell.
-Follow steps mentioned in CLI and Powershell section if you want to delete it using CLI or Powershell.
+Follow steps mentioned in CLI and PowerShell section if you want to delete it using CLI or PowerShell.

 ## CLI